contentful/template-marketing-webapp-nextjs/README.md

 ![The homepage of the Marketing Starter Template](./marketing-starter-template.jpg "The homepage of the Marketing Starter Template")

-Create a ready to use Marketing website, powered by Next.js and Contentful.
+A ready to use Marketing website, powered by Next.js and Contentful.

 ---

 **What is Contentful?**

 [Contentful](https://www.contentful.com/) provides content infrastructure for digital teams to power websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship their products faster.

+---

+## DISCLAIMER

+This document outlines steps to follow as part of Contentful's Starter Templates journey.

+If your sole curiosity brought you to this repository, you will not be able to get the full potential of this Starter Template until an upcoming release.

 ---